BhaveshBhakta/Bone-Fracture-Classification-Using-MobileNetV2-InceptionV3-ResNet50/README.md

-﻿# Bon Fracture Classification Using MobileNetV2,InceptionV3,ResNet50
+﻿# Bone Fracture Classification Using MobileNetV2,InceptionV3,ResNet50

 **Project Overview**
 Bone Fracture Classification Using Multiple CNN Architectures is a deep learning-based project aimed at identifying fractures in bone X-ray images.
 The project leverages Convolutional Neural Networks (CNNs) and pre-trained models like ResNet50, InceptionV3, and MobileNetV2 to classify images as fractured or not fractured.
 The dataset is preprocessed and augmented for training, ensuring improved accuracy and generalization.